 Mr. Wilson has served as a senior strategic communications consultant for such companies as Boeing (including communications work on the Osprey, the tanker, the F-18, EELV, and missile defense) and Microsoft (including communications work on trade, competition with Google and Apple, global corporate responsibility and anti-piracy initiatives that led to over $1 billion in savings to Microsoft).

 From 1997-1999, Mr. Wilson served as Deputy Assistant Secretary of Defense for Public Affairs.
 He spent a year as National Political Director of the Democratic Leadership Council before returning to the Pentagon in the summer of 2000 to become Principal Deputy Assistant Secretary of Defense for Public Affairs.
-He has also served as Director of Congressional and Intergovernmental Affairs and as Senior Advisor to the Director for the U.S. Information Agency; as chief foreign policy advisory and deputy presidential campaign manager to former US Senator Gary Hart; and as a Foreign Service Information Officer, serving at U.S. diplomatic posts in Naples, Rome, and London – the latter as press and information officer during the period of the Iran hostage crisis.
+He has also served as Director of Congressional and Intergovernmental Affairs and as Senior Advisor to the Director for the U.S. Information Agency; as Chief Foreign Policy Advisor and Deputy Presidential Campaign Manager to former US Senator Gary Hart; as Foreign Policy Advisor to former democratic presidential candidates Pete Buttigieg (2020) and Martin O'Malley (2016); and as a Foreign Service Information Officer, serving at U.S. diplomatic posts in Naples, Rome, and London – the latter as press and information officer during the period of the Iran hostage crisis.

-In 1996, he led the Clinton-Gore re-election campaign team in his home state of Arizona, resulting in the only Democratic presidential victory in that state since 1948.
+In 1996, he led the Clinton-Gore re-election campaign team in his home state of Arizona, resulting in the first Democratic presidential victory in that state since 1948.

-He resides with his partner of 23 years in Washington, DC and Rehoboth Beach, Delaware.
+He resides with his partner of 25 years in Rehoboth Beach, Delaware and Miami.